362

 Abstract

-In this study, we investigate if noise-augmented training can concurrently improve adversarial robustness in automatic speech recognition (ASR) systems.
-We conduct a comparative analysis of the adversarial robustness of four different state-of-the-art ASR architectures, where each of the ASR architectures is trained under three different augmentation conditions: one subject to background noise, speed variations, and reverberations, another subject to speed variations only, and a third without any form of data augmentation.
-The results demonstrate that noise augmentation not only improves model performance on noisy speech but also the model's robustness to adversarial attacks.
+In this study, we investigate whether noise-augmented training can concurrently improve adversarial robustness in automatic speech recognition (ASR) systems.
+We conduct a comparative analysis of the adversarial robustness of four different ASR architectures, each trained under three different augmentation conditions: (1) background noise, speed variations, and reverberations; (2) speed variations only; (3) no data augmentation.
+We then evaluate the robustness of all resulting models against attacks with white-box or black-box adversarial examples.
+Our results demonstrate that noise augmentation not only enhances model performance on noisy speech but also improves the model's robustness to adversarial attacks.

 View on arXiv